 Death of the "Man"

 Re-establishing Truth Recently, Iv'e reached where I found some comfort in my self-image.
 For too long, ideas perpetuated through higher education institutions informed me (while using this word informed very loosely) of the deeply rooted evil of who I am as a man of eastern European descent.
 Iv'e been silent and afraid of formulating rational discussions about these issues.
-These professors, whom we are supposed to look to for guidance, use fear and manipulation very dangerously.
-Tenured professors give lectures based entirely on research constructed on the pretense of demonizing particular groups of people (White, Male, Christians mostly) while lifting (they call empowerment) others who have no connection to any form of oppression.
+These professors, whom we are supposed to look to for guidance, use fear and manipulation as a tactic to push their personal agendas.
+Tenured professors give lectures based entirely on research constructed on the pretense of demonizing particular groups of people (White, Male, Christians mostly) while lifting up (they call empowerment) others who have no connection to any form of oppression.
+They teach victim mentality and laziness.
+Those so-called activists who have barely lifted a finger appear as hard workers, while those who break their backs are framed as oppressors.
 They TEACH them that they are oppressed whether they know or accept it.
 It becomes clear that this format relies on Marxist principles, though arguing this point would only result in quick dismissal under the assumption of radical conservatism.
 This tyranny goes as far as to assume these radical conservatives are mentally ill.
 We are not allowed to have conversations.

 Among the Milky Way